craftcms/commerce/docs/product-model.md

 ```
 <h1>{{ product }}</h1>
 ```
-ProductModel's have the following attributes and methods:
+ProductModel objects have the following attributes and methods:

 ## Attributes